maxallen687/portfolio/README.md

 ### Attribution Requirements

 1. **Required Attribution**:
-   - You must maintain the original credit in the footer: "Original design by [Achyut Katiyar](https://github.com/achyut21)"
+   - You must maintain the original credit in the footer: "Original design by [maxallen](https://github.com/maxallen687)"
    - Keep the attribution link in the README

 2. **GitHub Repository**:
    - If you fork or clone this repository, please star the original repository
-   - Include a clear statement in your README indicating that your project is based on Achyut Katiyar's portfolio template
+   - Include a clear statement in your README indicating that your project is based on MaxAllen's portfolio template

 3. **Customization Requirements**:
    - Change the personal information to your own